Cathedral Basilica of St. Francis of Assisi (Santa Fe): La Conquistadora Chapel

+Blessed Sacrament Chapel

-The chapel is reserved for prayer.
+The Blessed Sacrament Chapel in the cathedral is reserved for prayer.
 The window wall along the south transept was added during the 1986 renovations.
-Etched into the glass are depictions of the Apostles and the Holy Family, by the artist Andrea Bacigalupa.
-The stained glass windows in the chapel were made in France and represent the Eucharist.
+Etched into the glass are depictions of the apostles and the Holy Family, by the American liturgical artist Andrea Bacigalupa.
+The stained glass windows in the chapel were made in France and represent the eucharist.